mwcproject/mwc-qt-wallet/DOC/Installation.md

 ## 5. Launch the App

-For .deb or .rpm installs you can launch the app from your system’s app menu.
+For .deb or .rpm installs you can launch the app from your system's app menu.